drivechain-project/drivechain.info/peer-review/index.md

 Greg futher embarassed himself by [not knowing how soft forks work](https://twitter.com/Truthcoin/status/875923091385405441), not knowing [the distinction between "drivechain" (the connecting tissue) and individual sidechains](https://twitter.com/Truthcoin/status/875868272524234752), [confusing "miners" with "a commitee"](https://twitter.com/taoeffect/status/875823380045242368) and failing to grasp [the ecological nature of economic contracts](http://www.truthcoin.info/blog/wise-contracts/).

 In conclusion, Greg is correct that none of us should have listened to him.
 Nonethless, his mistakes are probably a useful tour for some readers, and a valuable part of the peer review process.

+**Update 6/20**: As a result of experiencing this webpage, [Greg's brain exploded](\media\slepak-1.png), and he tried unsuccessfully to erase his earlier mistakes by doubling down on them in various ways.

+We hope that Greg is getting the help he needs, and wish him a speedy recovery.

 ## Footnote